cooperbarth/Joint-Audio-Correction-Kit/README.md

 - Understand noise reduction and how to isolate sources from a single sound
 - Explore potential alternatives to current implementations of noise reduction and cancellation

-## Existing Approaches
+## Background
-- Different algorithms are needed depending on the type of sound to be eliminated, such as wind, rain, and background conversation
-- Stationary noise, or noise that does not change in nature, is commonly removed using Wiener Filtering or Nonnegative Matrix Factorization.
-- A noise estimate can be created from a portion of the signal containing only background.
-- Effectiveness of an algorithm is based on how it maximizes a sample-to-noise ratio, SNR, where the signal is compared to the noise estimate after the signal has been noise reduced
+  Currently, different algorithms are needed depending on the type of sound to be eliminated, such as wind, rain, and background conversation.
+Stationary noise, or noise that does not change in nature, is commonly removed using Wiener Filtering or Nonnegative Matrix Factorization.
+One approach to perform this task is to use noise estimate created from a portion of the signal containing only background.
+The effectiveness of an algorithm that attempts to reduce noise is based on how it maximizes a sample-to-noise ratio, SNR, where the signal is compared to the noise estimate after the signal has been noise reduced.

 ## Obstacles
-- Preserving the original signal quality so speech is easily understandable
-- Properly identifying the background noise
-- Implementing an algorithm that works for most examples of the selected noise type
-- Noise artifacts after completing noise reduction
+  Removing noise without the original source files presents numerous obstacles.
+Firstly, preserving the original signal quality so speech is easily understandable is one such challenge.
+Additionally, properly identifying the background noise is key as an improper classification could lead to the source signal being removed or not a sufficiently level of noise reduced.
+Because of this, implementing an algorithm that works for most examples of the selected noise type is a difficult undertaking as there are many different types of noise.
+Using an algorithm designed for a different type of noise than the one present in the input source file could lead to sporadic results.
+Finally, after completing noise reduction, noise artifacts may still be left over in the output track.

 ## Approach
-- To filter the noisy audio, an adaptive Wiener filtering method was implemented.
-- The filter utilizes a two-step noise removal and signal repair method.
+  To filter the noisy audio, we choose to use an adaptive Wiener filtering method to reduce the noise in our source audio tracks.
+The filter utilizes a two-step noise removal and signal repair method, as outlined in the following figure:
 ![approach](https://github.com/cooperbarth/Joint-Audio-Correction-Kit/raw/master/Resources/Approach.png "Approach")

 ## Testing